 If your child’s attitude towards you and your family doesn’t respond to any of the strategies suggested above, it might be a warning sign that there’s a deeper problem.

-If you’re concerned about your child’s behaviour, here are some things you can do:
+If you’re concerned about your child’s behaviour, it’s OK to seek help and advice.
+Here are some things you can do:

-- Consider seeking professional support – good people to talk to include school counsellors, teachers and your GP.
+- Seek professional support – good people to talk to include school counsellors, teachers and your GP.

 - Discuss the issue as a family, and try to work out ways of supporting each other.